Exact Floquet dynamics of strongly damped driven quantum systems

 \paragraph*{Local driving} In this work we focus on the important case where the driving acts locally on the system, and provide an outlook for expansion to more general driving protocols later.
 For local driving the Hamiltonian takes the form

 To be specific, we consider Gaussian bosonic environments represented as a collection of bosonic modes $b_\lambda$ that are coupled linearly to the system via a hermitian coupling operator $S$

 If the system Hamiltonian is absent, the evolution is described by a dynamical semi-group.
-As described in Ref.~\cite{Link2023Jul}, this allows to represent the IF of the undriven problem as a matrix product state with repeating tensors
+As described in Ref.~\cite{Link2024May}, this allows to represent the IF of the undriven problem as a matrix product state with repeating tensors

 where $q^{(\mu_1\mu_1')}$ are square matrices that are independent of $N$ and act on a auxiliary (bond) space, replacing the original full environment state space.
 The boundary vectors $\vec{v}_{l/r}$ also live in the auxiliary space and resemble the initial state and trace of the environment.
-For Gaussian bosonic baths, this form can be obtained using either tailored Markovian embedding methods such as HEOM \cite{Tanimura2020Jul} or pseudomodes \cite{Mascherpa2020May,huang2025Coupled}, or the uniform variant of the time-evolving matrix product operator method (uniTEMPO) \cite{Link2023Jul}.
+For Gaussian bosonic baths, this form can be obtained using either tailored Markovian embedding methods such as HEOM \cite{Tanimura2020Jul} or pseudomodes \cite{Mascherpa2020May,huang2025Coupled}, or the uniform variant of the time-evolving matrix product operator method (uniTEMPO) \cite{Link2024May}.
 Crucially, the required bond dimension representing the number of auxiliary degrees of freedom is small for many realistic environments \cite{Vilkoviskiy2024May,thoenniss2024Efficient}.
 The uniTEMPO algorithm that we will utilize here can generate a uniform MPO representation as in \eqref{eq:sgif} automatically up to a desired accuracy with typically low bond dimensions (high accuracy leads to larger bond dimension).
 Previous tensor network algorithms for constructing IFs used finite MPO compression \cite{Banuls2009Jun,Strathearn2018Aug,Jorgensen2019Dec,Cygorek2021Jan,Lerose2021May,Ye2021Jul,Sonner2021Dec,Gribben2022Feb,Thoenniss2023May,Chen2024Jan,Frias-Perez2024Mar,Cygorek2024Apr,Cygorek2024May2} which does not preserve semi-group form and would not permit the following derivations.

-The tensors $q$ generated by the uniTEMPO algorithm describe the evolution in the absence of the system Hamiltonian.
+The tensor $q$ generated by the uniTEMPO algorithm describes the evolution in the absence of the system Hamiltonian.
 To incorporate the local evolution in the IF, we assume a small time-step $\delta t$ and perform a symmetric Trotter factorization of the full unitary evolution.
 Given the uniform MPO representation of the IF in Eq.~\eqref{eq:sgif}, we can define a propagator for the $n$th time step as